Angel in Blue

 "Angel in Blue" is a song written by Seth Justman that was first released by the J. Geils Band on their 1981 album Freeze Frame.
 Cissy Houston and Luther Vandross appear on the song as back up vocalists.

 "Angel in Blue" was also released on a number of J. Geils Band compilation albums, including Centerfold, The Very Best J. Geils Band Album Ever and Best of The J. Geils Band, as well as several multi-artist compilation albums.

 Background

 Cash Box described "Angel in Blue" as "a story song about how life in the fast lane has turned one beautiful young girl into an emotionally, burnt-out shell" and said that "it has a slow, Phil Spectorish quality that is moving."
 AllMusic critic Stephen Thomas Erlewine describes the song as "terrific neo-doo wop."
-Critic Joe Viglione praises it further, stating that it is "arguably the smartest lyric in the J. Geils Band catalogue" with a "strong melody," concluding that it is "four minutes and fifty-one seconds (on the album) of Peter Wolf reading Seth Justman's post-"Centerfold" wet dream."
+Critic Joe Viglione praises it further, stating that it is "arguably the smartest lyric in the J. Geils Band catalogue" with a "strong melody," concluding that it is "four minutes and fifty-one seconds (on the album) of Peter Wolf reading Seth Justman's post-'Centerfold' wet dream."
 Music critic Robert Christgau states describes the song as "slick get-'em-off trash" about "a whore with a heart of brass that I'm just a sucker for."
 Mark Coleman of The Rolling Stone Album Guide finds the song to be "haunting."
+Classic Rock History critic Brian Kachejian named "Angel in Blue" as the band's 8th best song, and noted influences from Bruce Springsteen and Tom Petty.